North Oaks, Minnesota: History

 Structured around Pleasant Lake, the area began as a water source for the Saint Paul municipal water system, which still maintains water access rights today.
 The land was later purchased by Saint Paul magnate James J. Hill in 1883 and expanded into a 5000 acre breeding and hobby farm.

-His son Louis Hill later owned North Oaks Farm until death in 1950.
+Hill's son, Louis, later owned North Oaks Farm until his death in 1948.
 Ownership passed to Louis' children who decided to develop the land into a model residential community.
 They incorporated the North Oaks Company with a mission to build with respect for the natural environment, having witnessed metropolitan sprawl during this time.
 To ensure their mission would be fulfilled, land was subdivided and sold with a warranty deed that created the North Oaks Home Owners’ Association (NOHOA) to be responsible for roads and recreation.
 Each deed placed each home's property line halfway into the street, placing all roads into private ownership.

-Remaining land in the city is owned by the North Oaks Company.
+The remaining land in the city is owned by the North Oaks Company.
 The original farm buildings have been restored with informational displays.
-They are not open to the public however as North Oaks is private.
+They are not open to the public, however, as North Oaks is private.
 Two of the remaining structures, the Blacksmith Shop and Machine Shop and Dairy Building, are listed on the National Register of Historic Places.

 In May 2008, NOHOA sent a letter to internet search company Google, stating that its Street View software contained images that violated their trespassing ordinance, and requested their removal.
-Google complied, so there is no street view available for the roads within North Oaks.
+Google complied.

+On 15 January 2026, YouTuber Chris Parr, publishing as Christheproducer, uploaded a collection of images to Street View mapping the North Oaks region.
+This was done in an attempt to make every city in the US have mapped streets on the service.
+However, the imagery has since been removed from the public map, save for a single image.